Watts Bar Nuclear Plant: Unit 2

-It will likely be the last Generation II reactor to be completed in the US.

-In 2022 the four original steam generator units were replaced.
+In 2022, the four original steam generator units installed in the 1970s on unit 2 were replaced with units made from Inconel 690 which is more resistant to stress corrosion cracking and expected to last the life of the plant.
+Replacing the units involved cutting two large holes in the containment building.
+Because of radioactive contamination the old units will be kept until the plant is decommissioned.

-Electricity Production
+Electricity production

 Tritium production

 The NRC operating license for Watts Bar was modified in September 2002 to allow irradiation of tritium-producing burnable absorber rods at Watts Bar to produce tritium for the U.S. Department of Energy's (DOE's) National Nuclear Security Administration in order to maintain the viability of America's nuclear weapons.
-Tritium, the fusion fuel in nuclear weapons, has a half-life of 12.5 years, which means it decays at 5.5% per year, and must be renewed.
+Tritium, the fusion fuel in nuclear weapons, has a half-life of 12.3 years, which means it decays at 5.5% per year and must be renewed.
 The Watts Bar license amendment permits TVA to irradiate up to approximately 2,000 tritium-producing rods in the Watts Bar reactor.

-TVA began irradiating tritium-producing rods at Watts Bar Unit 1 in the fall of 2003.
+TVA began irradiating tritium-producing rods at Unit 1 in the fall of 2003.
 TVA removed these rods from the reactor in the spring of 2005.
-DOE successfully shipped them to its tritium-extraction facility at Savannah River Site in South Carolina.
-DOE reimburses TVA for the cost of providing the irradiation services, and also pays TVA a fee for each tritium-producing rod that is irradiated.
-During the times the reactor does this, it must be fuelled with "unobligated" uranium, (uranium that is not legally or contractually restricted to peaceful-use-only, as most commercial reactor uranium is).
-Technology and equipment as well as the fuel used to produce it must be of US origin.
+DOE successfully shipped them to its tritium extraction facility at Savannah River Site in South Carolina.
+DOE reimburses TVA for the cost of providing the irradiation services and also pays TVA a fee for each tritium-producing rod that is irradiated.
+During the times the reactor does this, it must be fuelled with "unobligated" uranium, (uranium that is not legally or contractually restricted to peaceful use only, as most commercial reactor uranium is).
+Technology and equipment as well as the fuel used to produce it must be of U.S. origin.